 We use a range of different methods that are evidence-based and traditional to help all of our patients.
 This includes things like sober living, family therapy, dual diagnosis and so much more.

-If you, or someone that you know is struggling with addiction, get in touch with us here at Louisville Outpatient Rehab to discuss the options available.
-We are there to help those who want to recover in any way that we can.
+If you, or someone you know, are struggling with addiction, get in touch with us here at Louisville Outpatient Rehab to discuss the options available.
+We are here to help those who want to recover in any way that we can.